Kinann01/ParallelizedRandomForest/README.md

 2. **Midpoint Calculation**: For each selected feature, unique sorted values are considered, and midpoints between these values are calculated as potential split points.
 We take unique midpoints to minimize the number of potential splits.

-3. **Criterion Calculation**: For each potential split, the method calculates a criterion, in our case the entropy, to measure how well the split separates the data.
+3. **Criterion Calculation**: For each potential split, the method calculates a criterion, in our case the `entropy`, to measure how well the split separates the data.
 The goal is to minimize this criterion.

 4. **Best Split Determination**: The feature and value combination that provides the lowest criterion is chosen as the best split, and the data is divided into left and right subsets accordingly.

 ### Custom Thread Pool

 A custom thread pool is implemented to handle parallel execution of tasks efficiently.
-The thread pool design pattern is used to manage a pool of threads that execute tasks concurrently.
+The thread pool is used to manage a pool of threads that execute tasks concurrently.
 Here is how it works:

 1. **Task Queue** : Tasks (in this case, training a tree or predicting with a tree) are enqueued into a task queue.

 2. **Worker Threads**: A fixed number of worker threads are created at the start.
 These threads continuously pull tasks from the queue and execute them.
+The number of threads is configured to be equivalent to the number of cores on the machine using `Environment.ProcessorCount`.

 3. **Task Execution**: Each thread works on a task from the queue.
 Once a task is completed, the thread moves on to the next task in the queue.